Classification Trees

 • The algorithm uses a recursive binary splitting strategy that builds the tree using a greedy top-down approach.

-We repeat the partitioning process until the terminal nodes have no less than, say, 5 observations.
+• each terminal node has no less than, say, 5 observations.

 What is impurity?